 - Be informative

-- Blogs and articles with relevant content will increase your presence.
+- Medical writers for marketing can write relevant blogs and articles that will increase your presence.
 You are the brand, and information increases your brand awareness.

 - Possible topics are health tips, “ask the doctor” posts, patient testimonials, and more.